Search for light pseudoscalar bosons, pair-produced in Higgs boson decays in the four-electron final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

-This analysis establishes the first direct limits on the Higgs boson exotic decay $\PH\to\PA\PA\to4\Pe$ for an axion-like particle \PA with a mass of $\mathcal{O}(10)\MeV$, reaching branching fraction sensitivities as low as $10^{-5}$.
+This analysis establishes the first direct limits on the Higgs boson exotic decay $\PH\to\PA\PA\to4\Pe$ for an axionlike particle \PA with a mass of $\mathcal{O}(10)\MeV$, reaching branching fraction sensitivities as low as $10^{-5}$.
 The limiting factor for the sensitivity of this analysis is the number of events in data, while the leading systematic uncertainty arises from the identification efficiency of merged electron-positron pairs.
-This search explores previously inaccessible parameter space and provides the most stringent constraints to date on this model, establishing a new benchmark for future axion-like particle searches at the LHC.
+This search explores previously inaccessible parameter space and provides the most stringent constraints to date on this model.
+This search significantly improves the experimental sensitivity to axionlike particles with masses below 100~MeV, extending collider coverage to masses as low as 10~MeV for the first time.
+These results establish a new benchmark for future searches at the LHC.

 \ifthenelse{\boolean{cms@external}}{ }{}

 \ifthenelse{\boolean{cms@external}}{